 With this update to our Terms of Service, we’re clarifying restrictions around the collection of facial recognition data.
 We also want to be transparent with you about the rights we take to run ads in various areas of our platform.
 For example, we run ads on videos, the homepage masthead, and in various search results.
 This update also clarifies how revenue payments from YouTube will be considered royalty payments from a U.S. tax perspective, and that Google will withhold taxes from these payments as required by law.

 - Facial recognition restrictions.
 The Terms of Service already stated that you cannot collect any information that might identify a person without their permission.
 While this has always included facial recognition information, the new Terms make that explicitly clear.

 - Royalty payments and tax withholding.
-If you are entitled to receive payments from YouTube through any other agreement between yourself and YouTube (for example, through the YouTube Partner Program), all such payments will be treated as royalties in the U.S. starting November 18, 2020.
+If you are entitled to receive payments from YouTube through any other agreement between yourself and YouTube (for example, through the YouTube Partner Program), all such payments will be treated as royalties starting June 1, 2021.
 Google will withhold taxes from such payments as required by law.
-Similar changes will be announced for creators outside the U.S. in 2021.

 How will this affect my YPP monetization?

 Changes from this Terms of Service update will not affect your YouTube Partner Program (YPP) monetization settings.